jvw3/travel-buddy-capstone/README.md

 json-server database.json -p 8099 -w
 ```

+Change to travel-buddy-capstone directory using "cd"

-Host the project using npm start in the travel buddy directory
+In the travel-buddy-capstone directory, Host the project using npm start.

 ```
 cd travel-buddy-capstone